magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force3.md

     p.camera.focal_point = (8,0.,8.)
     return p
 ```
-This functions displays the output and calculates force and torque.
-The `getFT` function is inclucded in the magpylib-force package and will be executed in the background. `add_arrows` is important to visualize the unvisible force and torque.
-The codelines concerning camera settings are there to set camera positon and the focal point of the camera.
+This function displays the output and calculates force and torque.
+The getFT function is included in the magpylib-force package and is executed in the background.
+The add_arrows command is important for visualizing the invisible force and torque.
+The lines of code concerning the camera settings are used to set the camera position and the focal point of the camera.

 ### Functional Code
 ```{code-cell} ipython3